 4) chlorhexidine and dioxidine

-1) introduction into the "pocket" of antibiotics
+1) introduction of antibiotics into the “pocket”

-2) additional incision (contra-opening)
+2) additional incision (counter-opening)

 3) physiotherapy

-020. A patient with heart failure has bluish, edematous granulations on the soft tissue wound of the lower leg.
+020. A patient with heart failure has bluish, edematous granulations on the soft tissue wound of the leg.
 What to do to improve granulations?

 1) cardiac therapy